Battle of Zinjibar (2011–2012): Intensified clashes and army encirclement (June–July 2011)

-By 20 June, Ansar al-Sharia had dispersed its forces across three fronts in the area, one of which was besieging the 25th Mechanized Brigade in Zinjibar, while another battled the 119th Infantry Brigade in the nearby area of Dofas along the Aden-Abyan road.
-The 119th Infantry Brigade claimed that it had made significant progress in capturing parts of Dofas during heavy fighting.
-However, days later it and the 201st Mechanized Brigade withdrew from Dofas and were pulled three kilometers away from the front lines into the outskirts of Aden to set up a security cordon.
+By 20 June, Ansar al-Sharia had dispersed its forces across three fronts in the area, one of which was besieging the 25th Mechanized Brigade in Zinjibar while another battled the 119th Infantry Brigade in the nearby area of Dofas along the Aden-Abyan road.
+The 119th Infantry Brigade claimed that it had made significant progress in capturing parts of Dofas amidst heavy fighting.
+However, days later it and the 201st Mechanized Brigade withdrew from Dofas and were pulled three kilometers from the front lines into the outskirts of Aden to set up a security cordon.
 According to the military, the decision was a tactical move to remain in open territory and avoid heavy casualties as it had suffered during its advance in Dofas due to the militants setting up ambushes in the forests.

-A report published on 27 June described Ansar al-Sharia still retaining firm control of Zinjibar, and that military was mainly confined to launching daily artillery shelling and airstrikes on the city, which were indiscriminately hitting both Islamist positions and civilians.
+Reports on the battle by late June described Ansar al-Sharia still retaining firm control of Zinjibar, and the 25th Mechanized Brigade being confined to their base and fighting the militants on the city's outskirts.
+The military was launching daily artillery shelling and airstrikes on the city, indiscriminately hitting both militant positions and civilians according to the residents.
 A local official said that 35 homes had been destroyed by the bombings in the previous two weeks alone.

-After failing to gain control of the base itself earlier in the month, Ansar al-Sharia instead tightened their siege on the 25th Mechanized Brigade by taking control of the al-Wahda Stadium.
+After failing to gain control of the base itself earlier in the month, Ansar al-Sharia tightened their siege on the 25th Mechanized Brigade by taking control of the al-Wahda Stadium.
 Witnesses describe around 300 militants armed with heavy weaponry attacking the base on 29 June, leading to an intense battle.
 The air force was mobilized to counterattack the militants, though one airstrike had hit a nearby civilian bus.
-By the end of the day, the stadium was in control of Ansar al-Sharia, with 25 soldiers and 11 dying during the clashes.
+The stadium was in control of Ansar al-Sharia by the end of the day, with 25 soldiers and 11 having died during the clashes.
 An army officer later reported an additional 50 troops being unaccounted for.
 The loss of the stadium deprived the 25th Mechanized Brigade of a major outpost for storing supplies and refueling, and exposed the brigade on its southeastern flank.
-The New York Times wrote that the defeat at the stadium was a clear display of the army's struggles in retaking Zinjibar.
+The New York Times wrote that the defeat at the stadium was a display of the army's struggles in retaking Zinjibar.

-July–September 2011: Army-tribal offensive

-After capturing the stadium, the militants proceeded to surround the base of the 25th Mechanized Brigade, with gunmen situated above nearby buildings army movements.
-The brigade was running out of fuel and water, and was in dire need of supplies and reinforcements in order to continue fighting.
+After capturing the stadium, the militants proceeded to surround the base of the 25th Mechanized Brigade, with gunmen situated above nearby buildings to restrict army movements.
+The brigade was running out of fuel and water and was in dire need of supplies and reinforcements to continue fighting.
 An army officer pleaded for more support in a 3 July interview with Reuters, stating that clashes were occurring daily around the vicinity of the base.
+Tribal figure Tariq al-Fadhli attempted to mediate between the parties but neither side showed interest.